Brain Fog. They Missed the Traumatic Brain Injury.

 What Came After

-The TBI diagnosis became one piece of a larger picture.
+The TBI diagnosis was one piece.
 In the weeks that followed, a Digital Motion X-ray revealed craniocervical instability and an upright MRI showed Chiari malformation.
-All of it turned out to be connected.

 I eventually had an occipital to C3 fusion with Chiari decompression.
-Nine months later, and I’m not fully back.
+Nine months out, and I’m not fully back.

 Not long ago, I ordered gluten-free Cheez-Its online for my daughter.
 Two boxes.
 When my husband saw the charge, forty-two dollars, he looked at me the way he had that night in the kitchen.